-Your computer has one IDE channel which can be installed with one or two devices (Master and Slave).
-In addition, this motherboard supports two SATA channels and each channel allows one SATA device to be installed.
-Use these items to configure each device on the IDE channel.
+Your computer has one IDE channel and each channel can be installed with one or two devices (Master and Slave).
+In addition, this motherboard supports four SATA channels and each channel allows one SATA device to be installed.
+Use these items to configure each device on the SATA channel.